 I wrote two different scripts to accomplish the same goal.
 One for downloading the requirements from the PowerShell Gallery, and one for leveraging the requirements in a package you create in ConfigMgr.
-Essentially, one script to grab everything from the internet and the other where you call the script from a package.
+Essentially, one script grabs everything from the internet, and the other where you call the script from a package.

 Here’s a quick overview of the requirements:

 - Create a variable PowerShell script to leverage when running: $env:LOCALAPPDATA